Get all the latest data for Canberra

 Which neighborhoods in Canberra have the strongest demand for long-term tenants?

-• Kingston/Griffith: senior government employees and diplomats wanting lifestyle amenities.
+• Kingston, Griffith - senior government staff and diplomats wanting lifestyle amenities.

-• Bruce/Belconnen: University of Canberra students and Calvary Hospital medical staff.
+• Bruce, Belconnen - University of Canberra students and AIS-connected workers.

-• Gungahlin/Franklin/Harrison: families with children attracted to newer homes and schools.
+• Gungahlin, Harrison, Franklin - families with children seeking newer homes and schools.

 Finally, please note that we provide a very granular rental analysis in our property pack about Canberra.

-Sources and methodology: we mapped tenant demand to verifiable employment and education anchors including ANU, University of Canberra, and major government departments, then validated with actual rent levels from SQM Research.
-We also consulted SQM vacancy rate data and our own tenant demographic research.
+Sources and methodology: we mapped tenant demand to verified employment and education anchors and then checked actual rent levels and rental direction from SQM Research.
+We also used vacancy data from SQM's vacancy rate tracker and Domain's rental reports to verify our conclusions.

 What are the average long-term monthly rents by neighborhood in Canberra in 2026?

-As of early 2026, average long-term monthly rents in Canberra range from approximately AUD 2,360 for units in Gungahlin to AUD 4,160 for houses in Deakin/Yarralumla, with the citywide average sitting around AUD 2,540 for units and AUD 3,360 for houses.
+As of early 2026, average monthly rents in Canberra range from roughly AUD 2,360 for a unit in Gungahlin to over AUD 4,160 for a house in the Inner South (Deakin, Yarralumla, Barton), with the city-wide average sitting around AUD 2,540 per month for units and AUD 3,360 per month for houses.

 You may want to check our latest analysis about the rents in Canberra here.